 #6 - Manage talents actively.

 The days of long-lasting employee retention as well as passive, hierarchical management styles are definitely gone.
-“Attracting, developing and keeping the right talent into and within the hospitality industry continues to remain a core challenge.”
+“Attracting, developing and keeping the right talent into and within the hospitality industry remains a core challenge.”

 Tomorrow – The hospitality industry 3.0?

 While, as seen above, the consensus revolves around the need for the industry to evolve in order to better adapt to the current environment, some respondents were more ‘extreme’ and suggested that hotel rooms, as we know them today, “will become a thing of the past”.

 These respondents refer to the impact of the sharing economy and the tendency of today’s customers to avoid traditional hotels.
 They believe that adjustments in the offer, like the ones listed above, are not sufficient and that the industry has to truly reinvent itself.

 This standpoint is reinforced by the increasing importance of technology in the hospitality industry and the power that technology firms are acquiring.
 A respondent elaborates:

 Major technology firms will replace most hotel brands, because they can offer technology solutions and create markets to attract customers.
 The traditional hospitality industry will evolve into niche markets (serving specific types of customers), or extremely luxury sector (so they can afford to pay their staff reasonable salary).
 Those who can't identify their niche will become the money machines for technology companies.
 Some brands big enough may survive, but their business will get tougher.

 While respondents are more or less alarmist as to the future of the industry, all nevertheless agree that it has to evolve and reinvent itself in order to exploit the opportunities and cope with the challenges it faces.
 The only question remaining is up to which extent this transformation will have to take place.